masaori335/trafficserver/doc/developer-guide/cache-architecture/cache-initialization.en.rst

    <http://random.org>`__ is used.

-The result is sampled in sections, the size of the sections selected to yield :code:`VOL_HASH_TABLE_SIZE` sections.
+The result is sampled in sections, the size of the sections selected to yield :code:`STRIPE_HASH_TABLE_SIZE` sections.
 For each section the sample value is the midpoint of the section.For the example, the number of sections is set to 17 (because the number of sections should be a prime number).
 This yields 17 sections each of width 15 with a sample value equal to 7 more than the initial value.
 The results of applying this to the :code:`rtable` is